A scalable framework for learning from implicit user feedback to improve natural language understanding in large-scale conversational AI systems: Background and Problem Definition

 \section{Background and Problem Definition}

-The NLU component typically has three main types of underlying models as the building blocks - domain classifier (can be one multi-class model across all domains or a number of binary-class models for each domain), as well as domain-specific intent classifiers and slot taggers \cite{el2014extending}.
-The performance of each model type has direct impact on how well a request is handled downstream.
-Traditionally, the three modeling tasks have been treated independently \cite{gao2018neural}, but there are recent approaches for treating them as a joint optimization task \cite{liu2016attention, hakkani2016multi}.
-Some conversational AI systems also have a ranking model at the end that ranks across all domains, intents and slots on a certain unit of semantic interpretation (e.g., a tuple consisting of an intent and slots) \cite{su2018re}.
+The NLU component typically has three main types of underlying models - domain classifiers, intent classifiers, and slot taggers \cite{el2014extending}.
+The three modeling tasks can be treated independently \cite{gao2018neural} or as a joint optimization task \cite{liu2016attention, hakkani2016multi}, and some systems have a model to rank across all domains, intents and slots on a certain unit of semantic interpretation \cite{su2018re}.